LacunaSoftware/docs/docs.en-us/articles/amplia-reg/on-premises/configure-renovation-email.md

 To enable renovation email sending, fill the section **Renovation** of the configuration file:

 * **Enabled**: set to `True`
 * **DefaultUrl**: renovation url with protocol.
-If order registration authority or order certification authority did not set a renovation url it will use this configuration. :warning: Enabled without a DefaultUrl will cause error if both certification authority and registration does not have configured a renovation url
+If order registration authority or order certification authority did not set a renovation url it will use this configuration. :warning: Enabled without a DefaultUrl will cause error if both certification authority and registration authority does not have configured a renovation url
-* **EmailScheduleDays**: Time remaining in days to send a renovation notification separated by comma.
+* **EmailScheduleDays**: Time remaining in days before certificate expires to send a renovation notification separated by comma.
 Default: "30,15,5".
 If negative will send a notification about certificate been expired
-* **MaxExpirationDays**: Max expiration date to send a notification.
+* **MaxExpirationDays**: Maximum days after certificate expires to send a notification.
 Default: 30.
 This is a save guard is case job fails
-* **NotificationBatchSize**: Max ammount of notification fired simultaneously.
+* **NotificationBatchSize**: Maximum ammount of notification fired simultaneously between different orders.
 Default: 100
-* **MinNotificationPeriodHours**: Min hours between same order been notified about it's renovation.
+* **MinNotificationPeriodHours**: Minimum hours between same order before been notified about it's renovation again.
 Default: 12.
 This is a save guard is case job fails
 * **ExpiredSubject**: Email subject about a expired certificate.
 Will be formatted with days been expired replacing {0}
 * **ExpiredNotice**: Email notice about a expired certificate
 * **ExpirationNearSubject**: Email subject about a near expiration certificate.
 Will be formatted with days to expire replacing {0}